 Back pain is the most commonly reported source of pain, and it can be caused by several work-related activities.
 For example, long periods of inactivity, such as sitting at a desk all day, can lead to back pain.
 Conversely, too much force on your back, such as repeatedly lifting heavy items with the wrong body mechanics, can also lead to back pain.
 Back injuries are typically caused by rotating or twisting the back in an incorrect way, especially when lifting.
 If you are experiencing back pain, MoveForwardPT states that receiving early physical therapy is a cost-effective treatment option.

 Find relief for your work injury today

-If you were injured at work, contact R.A.
-Physical Therapy today to schedule an appointment and get started on the first steps of your treatment plan.
+If you were injured at work, Contact R.A.
+Physical Therapy today at Los Angeles CA Center to schedule an appointment and get started on the first steps of your treatment plan.
 We’ll work with your worker’s compensation caseworker to help you recover quickly and get you back to your normal routine!